/ IN THIS BLOG

 In some cases, highly toxic pharmaceuticals, like those identified by National Institute of Occupational Safety and Health as hazardous, along with chemotherapy agents, bulk powders, and some vitamin or mineral preparations.
 In addition, "biohazardous (infectious)" materials, such as vaccines and blood products, require specific infectious disposal protocols.

 The EPA requires facilities and businesses that generate pharmaceutical waste to operate in accordance with hazardous waste requirements.
 Some of the most common pharmaceuticals, including nicotine and chemotherapy agents, are already regulated as hazardous waste under the Resource Conservation and Recovery Act (RCRA).

-Blueprint for Compliance
+03 / Follow a Blueprint for Compliance

 For any hazardous waste unable to be treated onsite, review 40 CFR 263 (Standards Applicable to Transporters of Hazardous Waste), which governs the collection and transportation of hazardous waste to an appropriate processing and disposal facility.
 Keep in mind that 40 CFR Part 2 also applies (Standards Applicable to Generators of Hazardous Waste).

 Transporters of hazardous waste must also comply with US DOT regulations covering the safe transport of hazardous materials on public roadways.

 A qualified waste management provider can help you assess your risks and provide knowledgeable recommendations on how to ensure compliance.
 With three decades of experience in waste management and disposal, MCF Environmental provides the expertise and capabilities you need to properly handle your pharmaceutical waste.
 Contact us today to learn more about how MCF Environmental Services can help you navigate the complex world of pharmaceutical waste management.